contributte/datagrid/.docs/inline-edit.md

 ### What happens after editing

-By default, after submitting inline edit, the row is redrawed and the green animated background is triggered.
+By default, after submitting inline edit, the row is redrawn and the green animated background is triggered.
 Bud if you want to do something else, you can, just create new listener to event `InlineEdit::onCustomRedraw()`:

 ```php
 /**